oheger/sbt-spifly/README.md

 all.

 The plugin introduces the `spiFly` task which can also be invoked directly.
-But this task requires that bundle jar has already been created.
+But this task requires that the bundle jar has already been created.

 License
 -------